 Despite the best of intentions, there's no magic bullet single thing to do that will guarantee your business is never defrauded.
 But there are precautions you can take to keep fraud exposure to a minimum.
 Staying informed and aware will help you protect your business and your customers.
 It's worth noting that you should always partner with the right payment processor to protect your business from credit card fraud.
 Your smart decisions will not only help you to gain the trust of your customers but also let you stay on top of your finances - which is essential for running a successful business!

 The final tip we want to give you for your own business is to use debit cards instead!
 At wamo we offer multiple, high-spend limit Visa debit cards - both virtual and physical.
 Depending on your subscription package your debit cards are free with free delivery to anywhere in Europe.
-The days of having a single corporate card to hand round the office are long gone. wamo is team-friendly, meaning that its designed to enable you to allocate both accounts and cards to every member of your team and to manage them all from your wamo dashboard on your wamo app or web app.
-You can freeze and unfreeze any card connected to your account (which includes all the sub-accounts you’ve created for your team) and, in the case of virtual cards you can also delete them whenever you like.
-Download wamo business from all the usual places and get you and your team sorted with cards that you can trust.
+The days of having a single corporate card to hand round the office are long gone. wamo is team-friendly, meaning that its designed to enable you to allocate both accounts and debit cards to every member of your team and to manage them all from your wamo dashboard on your wamo app or web app.
+You can freeze and unfreeze any debit card connected to your business account (which includes all the sub-accounts you’ve created for your team) and, in the case of virtual debit cards you can also delete them whenever you like.
+Download wamo business from all the usual places and get you and your team sorted with business debit cards that you can trust.

 Stay safe out there!